Beyond Pairwise: Empowering LLM Alignment With Ranked Choice Modeling: Proofs

 \section{Proofs}

 \begin{proofref}{\cref{thm:mnl_po}} The \textit{Multinomial Logit} (MNL) model~\citep{mcfadden1972conditional} is one of the most widely used utility-based discrete choice models.
-It assumes that each alternative $y_i \in S$ is associated with a mean utility $u_{y_i}(x) = \nu_{y_i}(x) + \epsilon_i$, where $\nu_{y_i}(x)$ is a deterministic component and $\epsilon_i$ follows an independent Gumbel distribution.
-Under this assumption, the choice probability of selecting alternative $y_w$ from assortment $S$ takes the closed-form
+It assumes that each alternative $y_i \in S$ is associated with a latent utility $u_{y_i}(x) = \nu_{y_i}(x) + \epsilon_i$, where $\nu_{y_i}(x)$ is a deterministic component and $\epsilon_i$ follows an independent Gumbel distribution.
+Under this assumption, the choice probability of selecting alternative $y_w$ from assortment $S$ takes the closed form

-By identifying the deterministic utility $\nu_y(x)$ as the reward function defined in \cref{eqn:reward_closedform}, the normalization constant $Z(x)$ cancels out, and we are left with: Maximizing the likelihood yields to the following objective:
+By identifying the deterministic utility $\nu_y(x)$ as the reward function defined in \cref{eqn:reward_closedform}, the normalization constant $Z(x)$ cancels out, and we are left with: Maximizing the likelihood yields the following objective: